The Gophers will bring back six wide receivers who lettered in 2013

 In this episode, we profile two of the breakout stars of last year's Gopher team, David Cobb and Damien Wilson.

-Brian Anderson is in his fifth season as an assistant coach on the Gopher Football staff.
+Brian Anderson is in his sixth season as an assistant coach on the Gopher Football staff.
 He serves as wide receivers coach after leading the Gophers' running backs from 2011-2013.